murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 **Adapted from:** Nicolas Rochette, Julian Catchen

+## Background

+In this exercise we will be working with common bullies (*Gobiomorphus cotidianus*; AKA: Lake Fish) sampled from Laka Wanaka and Lake Wakatipu in Aotearoa New Zealand.
+These fishes look different at different depths, and we found ourselves asking whether those morphological differences were supported by genetic structure.
+We've got a min-dataset of 12 fishes, a reasonable size to be able to run all our commands quickly.
+6 fishes sampled each from each lake, 3 from each lake at shallow depth, and three coming from deeper depths.

+!!!INSERT PICTURE!!!

 ## Working with single-end reads

 The first step in the analysis of all short-read sequencing data, including RAD-seq